-Your appliance is equipped with a self-cleaning function and EasyClean.
-You can use the self-cleaning function to clean the cooking compartment.
-Use the EasyClean cleaning aid for intermediate cleaning of the cooking compartment.
-Dirt is softened beforehand using EasyClean.
+Your appliance is equipped with EcoClean and the floor cleaning aid.
+The self-cleaning surfaces in the cooking compartment are cleaned with the "EcoClean" cleaning function.
+Use the floor cleaning aid for intermediate cleaning of the cooking compartment floor.
+Dirt is softened beforehand using the floor cleaning aid.
 It can then be removed more easily.